saymrwulf/transformers/notes.md

-2019-11-02T20:43:00 - Implementing approach from a new paper read last night (transformers) 2019-11-02T08:02:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (transformers) 2019-11-05T22:21:00 - Late-night bugfix on financial RL environment (transformers)
+2019-11-02T20:43:00 - Implementing approach from a new paper read last night (transformers) 2019-11-02T08:02:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (transformers) 2019-11-05T22:21:00 - Late-night bugfix on financial RL environment (transformers) 2019-11-05T05:54:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (transformers)